 Chambered Nautilus Shells

-In Polynesia nautilus sea shells are believed to have the ability to chase away evil spirits.They are placed over the door on the roof of houses.
+In Polynesia they are believed to have the ability to chase away evil spirits and are placed over the door on the roof of houses.

 Nautilus are considered living fossils because they have been traced back 500 million years.
 These mollusks are carnivorous preying on lobsters, crabs and hermit crabs.
 They also scavenge the bottom of the ocean for tasty tidbits.